Travel tips, hints, and advice

 Hotel laundry services are obscenely overpriced

-User review sites are handy, but take their advice with a grain of salt
+User review sites are handy, but take their advice with a grain (make that a shaker) of salt

 A few notes on bathrooms in British hotels